Draconizations/LnzLive/GUIDE.md

 While editing the LNZ:

 - Place the editing cursor on any line in Ballz Info.
 You don't need to select the entire line, just place the cursor within it.
-Hit Ctrl+Q to make that ball flash in the 3D Viewport so you can locate it.
+Hit Ctrl+Q to make that ball flash in the pet view so you can locate it.

 - Similarly, place the cursor on any line in the Add Ball section and hit Ctrl+Q to make the addball flash.